cloudmesh-community/fa18-523-66/paper/paper.md

 > capabilities are combined with out-of-the-box advanced analytics to enable users to  discover insights from any size and type of data > including text." [@article-SAS-Visual-Analytics]
 Popular analytic tools include - goal seeking and scenario analysis, automated forecasting, decision trees, text analytics and network diagrams. [@article-SAS-Visual-Analytics]

 ### SAS VIsual Statistics:

 ### SAS Visual Data Mining and Machine Learning:
+> "In addition to innovative machine learning and deep learning techniques for analyzing structured and unstructured data, it integrates > all other tasks in your analytical processes.
+From data preparation and exploration to model development and deployment, multiple
+> personas work in the same, integrated environment". [@article-SAS-Visual-DM-ML]

+The software allows multiple users to concurrently analyze data (structured or unstructured) with the Model Studio.
+Every project can be subdidvided using visual pipelines, displayed in a logical sequence.
+The SAS Visual Data Mining and Machine Learning boasts of a significantly reduced runtime, owing to the multicore architecture.
+Popular models included in the software are: gradient boosting, SVMs, neural networks, Gausian models, bayesian networks among others. [@article-SAS-Visual-DM-ML]

 ### SAS Econometrics:
 > "SAS Econometrics supports a range of econometric model types with a single framework.
 It’s fully integrated with all of the